cedrickchee/awesome-transformer-nlp/README.md

   - OpenAI's Codex, which drives GitHub Copilot, has impressed the computer science community with its ability to complete code on multiple lines or directly from natural language instructions.
 This success spurred more research in this space.
   - DeepMind revisited LM scaling laws and found that current LMs are significantly undertrained: they’re not trained on enough data given their large size.
 They train Chinchilla, a 4x smaller version of their Gopher, on 4.6x more data, and find that Chinchilla outperforms Gopher and other large models on BIG-bench.
   - Reinforcement Learning from Human Feedback (RLHF) has emerged as a key method to finetune LLMs and align them with human values.
 This involves humans ranking language model outputs sampled for a given input, using these rankings to learn a reward model of human preferences, and then using this as a reward signal to finetune the language model with using RL.
+30. [The Scaling Hypothesis](https://www.gwern.net/Scaling-hypothesis) by Gwern - On GPT-3: meta-learning, scaling, implications, and deep theory.

 ## Educational